XinJingHao/Sparrow-V0/README.md

 **Important:** please do not delete or modify the `SparrowV0/envs/train_maps/map0.png`

 ### AutoReset:
 The environment copies inside a vectorized environment may be done (terminated or truncated) in different timesteps.
 Consequently, it is inefficient or even improper to call the *env.reset()* function to reset all copies whenever one copy is done, necessitating the design of **AutoReset** mechanism.
 Since the Sparrow inherits the `gym.vector`, it also inherits its AutoReset mechanism.
-That is, whenever the *env.step()* leads to termination or truncation, it will reset the current episode immediately and output the reset state (rather than the next state), as illustrated bellow:
+That is, whenever the *env.step()* of a copy of environment leads to termination or truncation, it will reset its current episode immediately and output the reset state (rather than the next state), as illustrated bellow:

 <img src="https://github.com/XinJingHao/Images/blob/main/Sparrow_V0/AutoReset.svg" align="center" width="100%"/>